Connect with others who understand.

 ACE Inhibitors

 Angiotensin-converting enzyme (ACE) inhibitors reduce blood pressure by causing blood vessels to relax.
-They work by blocking ACE to prevent the production of angiotensin 2 (sometimes written in Roman numerals as angiotensin II), a substance that causes blood vessels to tighten.
+These medicines stop the body from making something called angiotensin 2 (sometimes written in Roman numerals as angiotensin II), which normally makes blood vessels tighten.

 Angiotensin-Receptor Blockers

-Angiotensin-receptor blockers (ARBs) also lower blood pressure by relaxing your blood vessels but work in a different way.
-ARBs, such as the following, hold back the activity of angiotensin 2:
+Angiotensin-receptor blockers (ARBs) also lower blood pressure by relaxing your blood vessels, but they work in a different way.
+ARBs hold back the activity of angiotensin 2.

 Side effects of ARBs include headache, dizziness, fatigue, and hyperkalemia.
-These drugs should not be used during pregnancy.
+These drugs shouldn’t be used during pregnancy.

 Calcium Channel Blockers